Thank you for coming to F2C: Freedom to Connect 2015! [last mods 16Mar15]

 - 2006: Joe Craven, the “utility infielder” of Jerry Garcia and David Grisman’s acoustic band

 - 2005: Andy Stein, a regular on Prairie Home Companion, founding member of Commander Cody’s Lost Planet Airmen

-F2C: Freedom to Connect would not happen without many people who give freely of their time and expertise.
-Thanks especially to Dewayne Hendricks & Judi Clark for essential assistance with F2C's infrastructure from the beginning, to the ISOC-enabled video team headed by Paul Brigner, and to many others who have contributed their time, expertise and care.
+F2C: Freedom to Connect would not happen without many people who give generously of their time, resources and expertise.
+Thanks especially to Dewayne Hendricks & Judi Clark for essential assistance with F2C's infrastructure from the beginning, to the ISOC-enabled video team headed by Paul Brigner, to Andrew Rasiej and Micah Sifry who opened Civic Hall and made it hospitable, to Asher Novek for diligent back office work, and to many others who have contributed their time, expertise and care.